Frostedpilot/HUST_Project1_STT/README.md

 ### Prerequisites

 - **Python 3.12+:** Ensure you have Python 3.12 or a later version installed on your system.
 - **FFmpeg (Optional):** This is required for audio processing.
-Although the binaries for both `ffmpeg` and `ffprobe` are provided with the installer, it is still recommended to install FFmpeg and add the binaries to PATH to avoid errors.
+Although the binaries for both `ffmpeg` and `ffprobe` are provided with the installer, it is required to install FFmpeg and either add the binaries to PATH or copy the binaries to the `app/binaries/` folder if you want to work with the source code.
+You can download FFmpeg from the official website: https://ffmpeg.org/download.html
 - **Git (Optional):** To clone the repository, you'll need Git installed.
+You can download Git from: https://git-scm.com/downloads
 - **Required Python Packages:** The required packages are listed in `requirements.txt`.

 ### Installation

-#### Use the installer

-Simply download the installer from the release page and follow the instructions.

 #### Use the code directly